 9.3 All disqualifications, other than for Unsportsmanlike fouls, will carry an automatic one-match ban, which the Committee will notify the team concerned / match officials of the game in which the player is to miss.
 This ban cannot be appealed against.

-9.5 Nothing in paragraph 3 above prevents the DO and Committee from taking disciplinary action against a player for repeating use of the unsportsmanlike foul.
+9.4 Nothing in rule 9.3 prevents the DO and Committee from taking disciplinary action against a player for being disqualified from a game for two unsportsmanlike fouls.

 9.6 Any team wishing to appeal will be required to submit a cheque for £25 along with the appeal letter to the DO.
 If received the DO will have a further look into the original reports with a further 2 members of the committee or if no one available 2 independent members of the league.
 Providing all time scales are met a decision will be made within 72 hours following receipt of the appeal.
 If successful teams will be notified of the new decision their monies returned.
 However if not successful the original decision will stand, teams will be notified accordingly and the league will retain the appeal fee.